eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

 5. (UFS+MC): Install Nginx

-    This is needed for HTTP and HTTPS support running on standard ports
+    This is needed for HTTP and HTTPS support running on standard ports.

     ```bash
     yum install -y nginx